claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- **Private**: How you want to route traffic through an Amazon VPC.
 - **Records set**: collection of records which determine where to send traffic
 	- Always changed using batch via the API
 	- **Record Alias:** AWS Functionality.
-Will route traffic to specific AWS resources. - **Alias Record is of type A or AAAA** (IPv4 / IPv6)
+Will route traffic to specific AWS resources.
+		- **A** - maps a hostname to IPv4
+		- **AAAA** - maps a hostname to IPv6
+		- **CNAME** - maps a hostname to another hostname
+		    - The target is a domain name which must have an A or AAAA record
+		    - **Cannot point to root domains (Zone Apex)** Ex: you can’t create a CNAME record for `example.com`, but you can create for `something.example.com`
+		- **NS** (Name Servers) - controls how traffic is routed for a domain
 		- **Alias Target** can point to:
 			- CloudFront
 			- Elastic Beanstalk environment
 			- ELB load balancer
 			- S3 website endpoint
 			- Resource record set
 			- VPC endpoint
 			- API Gateway Endpoint custom regional API
 - **Traffic Flow**: Visual tool, lets you create sophisticated routing configurations for your resources using routing types (50$ per policy -> very expensive)
 ### Routing Policies
 - **Simple Routing Policies**: Most basic Routing policies